Philippe-Schicker/Philippe-Schicker/README.md

 **My Work:** 🌱
 <br/>
-- I work on modeling renewable energy systems (CHP), energy grid interactions, and energy policy with rural applications.
+- I work on modelling renewable energy systems (CHP), energy grid interactions, and energy policy with rural applications.
 - I use machine learning, statistical analysis, and data analytics tools to address sustainable energy needs.
 - I am learning about ways to implement & combine engineering solutions & policy while maintaining my commitment to environmental justice.

-If you share any of these interests or just want to talk Climate Science, connect with me on [LinkedIn](https://www.linkedin.com/in/philippe-schicker/) :)
+If you share any of these interests or want to talk Climate Science, connect with me on [LinkedIn](https://www.linkedin.com/in/philippe-schicker/) :)